jbrumf/pydosa/README.md

 The oscilloscope driver is written as a plugin to allow support to be added for other VXI-11 compliant instruments.

-For documentation see See [Pydosa Wiki](https://github.com/jbrumf/pydosa/wiki).
+For documentation see the [Pydosa Wiki](https://github.com/jbrumf/pydosa/wiki).

 #### Overview